xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-5.md

 sh segment-routing srv6 manager | i "Block|Max SIDs"
     Block fc05::/32:
         Max SIDs: 7680
 </code>
 </pre>
 </div>

-Please note: Sum of the SIDs in different locator blocks should be <= Max SID resources supported
+Please note, Sum of the SIDs in different locator blocks should be <= Max SID resources supported

-We will see in detail about the local SID allocation for different SID functionalities. (lets keep the focus restricted to uSID and not Format1 )
+We will see in detail about the local SID allocation for different SID functionalities.
+Lets keep the focus restricted to uSID and not Format1

-These are some of the important SID functionalities we have today
+These are some of the important uSID functionalities we have today

 - uN : Locator SID
 - uA : Adjacency SID